-All Comprehensive Reports absent the appendices and/or attachments are posted to the MyODP website for other stakeholders, including individuals and their families, to review.
+This streamlined format is designed to make the results easier to understand so individuals, families, and stakeholder can clearly see how the entity has performed.
+All Finalized Score Tabs are posted to the MyODP website for other stakeholders, including individuals and their families, to review.